-Dr. Jeroen Roose is a tenured Principal Investigator and Vice Chair of Anatomy at the University of California, San Francisco.
-He is also a co-founder of UCSF’s ImmunoX.
-During his PhD, he trained with Professor Hans Clevers and investigated Wnt signaling in cancer.
-His postdoctoral training with Professor Arthur Weiss focused on Ras signaling in T lymphocytes.
-The Roose lab studies the impact Ras-kinase signals have on cell fate decisions in health and disease.
-The Roose lab team explores three cell fates and disease types: T cells causing autoimmunity, bone marrow progenitors in leukemias, and epithelial stem and progenitor cells in carcinomas.
+Dr. Roose is Principal Investigator and Vice Chair of Anatomy at the University of California, San Francisco.
+He is also a co-founder of UCSF’s ImmunoX, and of Seal Biosciences, Inc., and runs an organoid disease to biology team in UCSF’s Central Research Labs.
+Dr. Roose’s research has significantly advanced our understanding of the impact Ras-kinase signals on cell fate decisions in health and disease.
+The Roose lab team explores Ras signaling in the context of three cell fates and disease types: T cells causing autoimmunity, bone marrow progenitors in leukemias, and epithelial stem and progenitor cells in carcinomas.
 By taking a collaborative approach working with biophysicists, computational engineers, geneticists, and many clinicians, the Roose research team spans the gamut from fundamental science to pre-clinical trials.
-Dr. Roose also runs an organoid disease to biology team in UCSF’s Central Research Labs.
-He is a recipient of multiple grants and awards including support from the National Cancer Institute, National Institute of Allergy and Infectious Diseases, and the National Heart, Lung, and Blood Institute.
-Dr. Roose received UCSF’s 2013 Postdoctoral Fellow Mentor Award.
-He is the director of the Graduate School Cell Biology course and Medical School Histology course.
-Dr. Roose serves as an ad hoc reviewer for multiple journals including Science, Nature, Immunity, Science Signaling, and EMBO and is a long-standing reviewer for the American Cancer Society.
-Dr. Roose is also a co-founder of Seal Biosciences, Inc.